What you need to know at a glance

 There are a few things to consider before asking for a Current Year Income Assessment.

-• As estimated income for 2020/21 is used, you'll need to confirm your actual household income.
+- As estimated income for is used to begin with, you'll need to confirm your actual household income at a later stage.
 You may need to do this periodically throughout the year.